UKHomeOffice/engineering-guidance-and-standards/docs/patterns/code-reviews.md

 ### Point out the good things as well as bad

-Positive feedback can help build a positive culture within your team and it's always nice to hear positive feedback.
+Positive feedback can help build a positive culture within your team, and it's always nice to hear positive feedback.

 ### Have a pull request template

-A pull request template can help you create a check list of what to do before/while creating a pull request, it can also be useful for the person reviewing the code too.
+A pull request template can help you create a checklist of what to do before/while creating a pull request, it can also be useful for the person reviewing the code too.

 ### Support your code reviews with automation

-Automate as much as possible to help relive the code review burdon, things like testing and linters can be automated.
+Automate as much as possible to help relieve the code review burden, things like testing and linters can be automated.
 Tools like ESLint and Prettier can help with this.

 ---